Providers

 Hugging Face

 TypeScript usage capture.
-All three providers below ship in @cendor/sdk.
-Azure AI Foundry and Foundry Local wrap the standard openai client, so cost and usage are captured end-to-end in TypeScript today; Hugging Face parses responses now, with token/cost capture arriving alongside the matching @cendor/core detection.
+All three providers below ship in @cendor/sdk with end-to-end cost and usage capture in TypeScript today — Microsoft Foundry and Foundry Local wrap the standard openai client, and Hugging Face is one of the providers @cendor/core detects directly.
 See the parity matrix.

 Uses huggingface_hub.InferenceClient.chat_completion — the response is OpenAI-shaped, and the call is attributed to huggingface, not openai.
 The model is a Hub id or an Inference Endpoint URL.
 Install with pip install "cendor-sdk[huggingface]" (Python); in TypeScript add the client peer with npm i @cendor/sdk @huggingface/inference.